 This Call Has Now Closed.
 This Page Is Available For Information Only.

-Call for Proposals to be supported via the Opticon Radionet Pilot (ORP) Trans-National Access programme (Grant Reference Number 101004719) in semester 2023A.
+Call for Proposals to be supported via the Opticon Radionet Pilot (ORP) Trans-National Access programme (Grant Reference Number 101004719) in semester 2023B.

-The semester is centred on February 2023 to August 2023, but there are small variations at some telescopes to accommodate their normal semesters and maximise scheduling flexibility.
+The semester is centred on September 2023 to January 2024, but the semester dates for each telescope varies from July 2023 though to March 2024 to accommodate their normal semesters and maximise scheduling flexibility.

 Note that technical support for the submission software is not provided out-of-hours or on weekends and late applications will not be accepted, so please complete your application in plenty of time.